HomeMy WebLinkAbout10-26-2023 VC REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 SECOND AMENDMENT TO CONTRACT

-This Second Amendment to Contract for Building Inspection Services is made as of this _______ day
+This Second Amendment to Contract for Building Inspection Services is made as of this day

-of ______________, 2023, by and between the VILLAGE OF NORTH PALM BEACH, 501 U.S.
+of , 2023, by and between the VILLAGE OF NORTH PALM BEACH, 501 U.S.

 Highway One, North Palm Beach, Florida 33408, a Florida municipal corporation (hereinafter